pdf-raku/PDF-Content-raku/docs/PDF/Content/Text/Box.md

 ### method width

-The constraining width for the text box.
+The constraining width (`:$width` option), or `content-width` for the text box.

 ### method height

-The constraining height for the text box.
+The constraining height (`:$height` option), or `content-height`, for the text box.

+### method content-width

+The actual width of the longest line in the text-box.

+### method content-height

+The actual height of text-box content.
+This is calculated from the top of the first line to the baseline of the last line of text.

 ### method indent